JohnLCaron/rlauxe/README.md

 ## OneAudit CLCA

 OneAudit is a type of CLCA audit, based on the ideas and mathematics of the ONEAudit papers (see appendix).
+It deals with the cases where:
+1. CVRS are not available for all ballots, and the remaining ballots are in one or more "pools" for which subtotals are available.
+This is the Boulder "redacted votes" case.
+Each pool of redacted ballots has a single Ballot Style, which allows style-based sampling.
+2. CVRS are available but some cannot be matched to physical ballots.
+This is the San Francisco case where mail-in ballots have matched CVRS, and in-person precinct votes have unmatched CVRs.
+Each precinct's ballots are kept in a separate pool.

-It deals with the case when CVRS are not available for all ballots.
-The remaining ballots are in one or more "pools" for which subtotals are available.
-The basic idea is to create an “overstatement-net-equivalent” (ONE) CVR for each pool, and use the average assorter value in that pool as the value of the (missing) CVR in the CLCA overstatement.
+In both cases we create an “overstatement-net-equivalent” (ONE) CVR for each pool, and use the average assorter value in that pool as the value of the (missing) CVR in the CLCA overstatement.
-Only PLURALITY and IRV can be used with OneAudit.

 When a ballot has been chosen for hand audit:

 1. If it has a CVR, use the standard CLCA over-statement assorter value for the ballot.